nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/plotter.rst

 **2. Select plot type**

-The new Plotter offers three different plot types, each able to visualise up to three data columns (except for the density plot, which can only display two columns):
+The new Plotter offers four different plot types, each able to visualise up to three data columns (except for the density and histogram plots, which can only display two columns):

     - standard **scatter** plot
-    - **density** plot, similar to scatter, but including kernel density estimation on the axes
+    - **density** plot, similar to scatter, but displaying kernel density estimates (KDE) on the axes.
+    - **histogram** plot, similar to the density plot but showing histograms instead.
     - **interactive** which allows you to hover over data points to determine which trajectory they originate from.

 You should set the plot type using ``-t`` argument, however, if you do not, it will default to the standard scatter plot.